seaofvoices/darklua/site/content/docs/rules/index.md

 `inject_global_value`

 This rule will find a global variable and replace it with a given value.
+The value can be defined in the rule configuration or taken from an environment variable.

 ### Examples